danielsaidi/website_danielsaidi/collections/_posts/2024/2024-03-10-automating-docc-for-a-swift-package-with-github-actions.md

 ## Conclusion

-With these new GitHub Actions workflows, I save a lot of time on not having to manually handle the DocC generation.
+With these new GitHub workflows, I save a lot of time and a on not having to manually handle the DocC generation.
 Every new push to `main` does this for me.

 I also get continuous build and test checks with the `build` workflow, that builds and tests the platform on every new push to `main`.